-Regulation of the economic life of the world community takes place on the basis of socially oriented market relations and corrective functions of TNCs,

-TNBs, intergovernmental and supranational institutions in the framework of the unified economic space.
+Regulation of the economic life of the world community takes place based on socially oriented market relations and corrective functions of TNCs, TNBs, intergovernmental and supranational institutions in the framework of the unified economic space.

 Legal subsystem is the set of common rules of business law and norms of economic behavior.
 They are formed into the unified legal field in the process of the development of the norms of international private, civil and patent law.